 I have a Strong’s Concordance on my bookshelf and it’s HUGE.
 And it’s a little work to flip through the 1000’s pages to find a specific word.
 I don’t regret having the book, but now I usually use a concordance online.
 I like using Blue Letter Bible for this.
 All you have to do is click the little Strong’s button and BAM!
 Concordance heaven!

 5. Various Bible Commentaries

-A Bible commentary is a series of written explanations and/or interpretation of scripture.
-This what you usually find in a study Bible and other writings.
+A Bible commentary is a series of written explanations and/or interpretations of scripture.
+This is what you usually find in a study Bible and other writings.
 They can be written by scholars, ministers, and more.

-I find it good to alway have a selection of various commentaries to read from.
+I find it good to always have a selection of various commentaries to read from.
 I don’t like the idea of just having one.
-It’s good to see other’s insight into a verse or a portion of scripture.
+It’s good to see others’ insight into a verse or a portion of scripture.

 6. Journals or Notebooks

 When studying the Bible an important tool is a good notebook or journal.
 This is a necessity as you jot down what you are learning and what God is showing you.
 I even created a Bible Study Planner that lets you do all that and MORE!